bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### ECS

-For the `aws-ecs-*` variants of Bottlerocket, we provide an [ECS updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#how-it-works).
+For the `aws-ecs-*` variants of Bottlerocket, you can use the [ECS updater](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#how-it-works).
-Please see the [ECS updater installation documentation](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#installation) for more information on how to install and use the ECS updater.
+See the [ECS updater installation documentation](https://github.com/bottlerocket-os/bottlerocket-ecs-updater#installation) for more information on how to install and use the ECS updater.

 Essentially, you will need to do the following: